• Skip to main content

 Target muscles: Quadriceps, hamstrings, gluteus maximus, abductors, adductors, core.

-Your body is going one way, but then you need to quickly stop and reverse direction.
+Changing direction requires explosive strength.
+Your body goes one way, but you must quickly stop and reverse direction.

+Stopping and reversing means overcoming your momentum and body weight, which requires much muscular effort.
 Jumping exercises are one of the best ways to increase explosive muscle power, and this type of training is called plyometrics.

 While you could just do regular bilateral or two-legged squat jumps to improve leg power, split squat jumps are more tennis-specific.